marc-jellinek/AzureDataFactoryDemo_SqlSpSink/readme.md

 I did a quick pivot, went heads down and recoded a truncate/reload solution and got my fellow developers unblocked.
 We've all been there.

-We maintain a stage table that holds data from the source table.
+The solution was to maintain a stage table that holds data from the source table.
 The source table and the stage table were kept in sync by TRUNCATE and reload process that runs prior to the merge.
 This allows the data loading part of the process to run in parallel.

 After data loading completes, we then run a MERGE against the stage table and dim.Employee.
 This allows us to capture changes in values from day-to-day in the history table enabled by working with a complete dataset.
 It only required a minor edit of the dbo.Load_Employee stored procedure